Fubukimaru/asMSX/doc/asmsx.md

 `ENDIF` is mandatory, it closes conditional block.

 You can use `INCLUDE` in conditional blocks.
+Notice that you will receive a message that your file has been included, but the conditional block will still be effective and the code will not be processed.

 :information_source: Current IF nesting limit is 15.
 It may become unlimited in future rewrite.